Preventing Falls in The Home for Older Adults

 - Death

-Tips for Protecting Against Falls At Home
+Tips for Protecting Against Falls at Home

 Some simple home modifications can reduce the risks of fall-related injuries to make your home safer.
 Caregivers and family members should follow these safety tips to reduce fall hazards.

-Fall Prevention In Rooms
+General Fall Prevention Tips

 - Arrange furniture in a way that allows for clear walkways